mariemkallel16/HAIM_PyCaret/README.md

 to perform 12 predictive tasks (10 chest pathologies, length-of-stay and 48 h mortality predictions).

 The first package is our own adaptation of the [HAIM GitHub package](https://github.com/lrsoenksen/HAIM.git).
-This package is an adaptation of the adapted [HAIM GitHub package](https://github.com/MEDomics-UdeS/HAIM) using PyCaret for model management and training and Ray for distributed computation.
+This package is an adaptation of the adapted [HAIM GitHub package](https://github.com/MEDomics-UdeS/HAIM) using our PyCaretEvaluator class.

+The PyCaretEvaluator class is designed to streamline and enhance the model evaluation process by integrating the PyCaret library with Ray for parallel execution, allowing for efficient memory management and performance optimization.
+PyCaret is an open-source, low-code machine learning library in Python that simplifies the process of building, training, and deploying machine learning models.
+This class is particularly useful for cases involving extensive model evaluations or hyperparameter tuning across multiple cross-validation folds.
+By leveraging Ray, the class executes each fold in parallel, reducing computation time and improving scalability on larger datasets.

 ## 2. How to use the package?
 The dataset used to replicate this study is publicly available on [physionet](https://physionet.org/content/haim-multimodal/1.0.1/).
 To run this package: